datafolklabs/backpedal/README.md

 ## Documentation

 As this is currently a very basic library, all documentation is here in this README.
-In the feature, as the project grows, more advanced/proper documentation will be added.
+In the future, as the project grows, more advanced/proper documentation will be added.

-### `up(path)`
+### `def up(path):`

 Walk up from a directory `path`.
 If no `path` is given, default to `os.curdir`.
 Similar to `os.walk` but in the oposite direction.